jbkrause/JupyterHubDocker/README.md

 ### ElasticSearch

-Elasticsearch is not included in this docker Image, but it can be executed in another container on the.
+Elasticsearch is not included in this docker image, but it can be executed within in another Docker container on the host.
 To download the official conatiner:

     sudo docker pull elasticsearch